Mattress Disposal

 1. Art project

 You can strip the uppermost padding layer, and with the help of a few more layers of decorative cloth, you can create your own DIY carpet or rug.
-You can try using the wood from box springs and create wooden installations or signboards for a neighborhood project.
+You can try using the wood from box springs to create wooden installations or signboards for a neighborhood project.
 The coils and springs can also be used to create art if you are into metal artwork.

 1. Sell scraps of the mattress